lbuk/elevate/README.md

 ```
 # extension_elevations
 # Specify the existing elevations in a dataframe (see example) and the maximum permitted storey.
-It visualises the elevations, the rooftop extensions and prints the number of combinations in the console.
+It visualises the elevations, possible rooftop extensions that could be constructed.
+It also prints the number of combinations in the console.
 extension_elevations(df = data.frame(building_1 = 3, building_2 = 3, building_3 = 4, building_4 = 4), max_permitted_storey = 6)
 ```
 ![](https://github.com/lbuk/elevate/blob/master/img/extension_elevations_example.png)